ickc/pantable/docs/README.md

 ![Detailed w/ methods](  docs/dot/pipeline.svg)

+# Development

+To run all the tests run `tox`.
+GitHub Actions is used for CI too so if you fork this you can check if your commits passes there.

 # Related Filters

+(The table here is created in the beginning of pantable, which has since added more features.
+This is left here for historical reason and also as a credit to those before this.)

 The followings are pandoc filters written in Haskell that provide similar functionality.
 This filter is born after testing with theirs.